HIPAA Expert Witness

-- White-collar crime and HIPAA privacy and security
+- Finally, has the expert worked in white-collar crime cases and HIPAA privacy and security

-Find a HIPAA Expert with Educational Credentials and Certifications
+Find an Expert with Educational Credentials and Certifications

-- HIPAA Expert witnesses must stay current in trends, continually educating themselves on developments in technology, health data, and regulations.
+- HIPAA Expert witnesses must stay current with trends, continually educating themselves on developments in technology, health data, and regulations.
 Michael Arrigo’s knowledge, training, education, and experience include:

 - USC Business School,

-- Also, Harvard Medical school studies in bioethics, which in part focuses on determining when data should be kept private for the good of the individual vs.when it should be shared for the good of many in contexts such as genetic data.
+- Also, studies at Harvard Medical school studies in bioethics, which in part focuses on determining when data should be kept private for the good of the individual vs. when it should be shared for the good of many in contexts such as genetic data.

 - Certified in HIPAA